Legal Help For Federal SDVOSB Small Businesses in All States.

 SDVOSB Certification Process Requirements for Eligibility

-In order to be eligible for the Service Disabled Veteran Owned Business Program, you and your business must meet the following certification requirements during the certification process.
+In order to be eligible for the Service Disabled Veteran Owned Small Business Program, you and your business must meet the following SDVOSB certification process requirements.

 - The Service Disabled Veteran (SDV) must have a service-connected disability that has been determined by the Department of Veterans Affairs or Department of Defense